 Turn off the heat and add the lemon juice and the zest, beat until it is all integrated and pour over the oatmeal bases.
 Let cool

 Beat the egg whites until you get firm peaks.
-While boiling the honey, it is necessary to put out the fire, and once the egg whites are firm, add the hot honey and continue beating at high speed until it cools.
+While heat the honey until boil, and once the egg whites are firm, add the hot honey and continue beating at high speed until it cools.